LonelySqrt/CVProjects/car_project/README.md

 </div>

 <div align="center">
-  <p> Generally you could see the cost is descenting slowly, and there is a lot oscillation because of mini-batch. </p>
+  <p> Generally you could see the cost is descenting slowly, and there is a lot <strong>oscillation</strong> because of mini-batch. </p>
 </div>